LowByteFox/FireWM/README.md

 # FireWM
-Lightweight Window manager made in C for X
+Lightweight Window manager made in C for X <br>
 Created as fork of [DWM](https://dwm.suckless.org/)

 ### dependencies